I am an Axiological Atheist so I am Anti-Nihilist Atheism

 What are values?

-What are ‘values’ compared to concepts like ‘morals’, ‘ethics’, ‘principles’ or ‘beliefs’?
+The question ‘what are values?’ is deceptively simple.What are ‘values’ compared to concepts like ‘morals’, ‘ethics’, ‘principles’ or ‘beliefs’?
 These are abstract and philosophical concepts open to much debate.
-However, there are several generally acceptable definitions that have enough precision to provide schools with a common ground for exploring their approaches to values education.
+However, there are several generally accepted definitions that have enough precision to provide schools with a common ground for exploring their approaches to values education.
 Values are the priorities individuals and society attach to certain beliefs, experiences, and objects in deciding how they shall live and what they shall treasure.
-(Hill, 2004) principles and fundamental convictions which act as general guides to behaviour, the standards by which particular actions are judged as good or desirable.
+(Hill, 2004) principles and fundamental convictions which act as general guides to behavior, the standards by which particular actions are judged as good or desirable.
 (Halstead, Taylor and Taylor, 2000) Types of values Values as ‘principles and fundamental convictions’ are abstractions until they are applied in the contexts of daily life.
-Values are made real or ‘realised’ when their meaning is expressed through choices made and behaviours acted out.
+Values are made real or ‘realised’ when their meaning is expressed through choices made and behaviors acted out.
 Emeritus Professor Brian Hill suggests that there are a number of values domains that derive from the contexts in which we live our lives and conduct our relationships.
-Most commonly, talk about values turns out to be talk about matters of morality.
+Most commonly, talk about values turns out to talk about matters of morality.
 But the beliefs we live by, and the objects and activities we treasure, involve not only our moral approach to life but other interests and purposes which make for a rounded life, as illustrated in the diagram.
 For convenience, it is useful to speak of these various aspects as types or domains of value, ie areas of life in which we operate according to certain values that are appropriate to the activity in question.
 Our values are the selves we are becoming.
-There are many different ways of cutting the values cake, of course, so there is bound to be overlap in any categorisation.
+There are many different ways of cutting the values cake, of course, so there is bound to be overlap in any categorization.
 So talk about ‘domains of value’ is a convenience; not a fixed set of exclusive categories.
 Ref

 These values domains are shown in the diagram: